 If your service involves publication or sharing of content, or formal documents, the same thinking applies.
 If you need to lodge legal or official documentation for example, much of this can now be done online – easier for the customer, and easier for the business too.

-Online marketing opportunities need imagination and a focus on the customer
+Conclusion - Online marketing opportunities and customer needs

 As we cover in our guide to market research, great marketing always starts with understanding the needs of the customer.